flowistic-ai/todo/README.md

 - Due date
 - Tags (as badges)

+**New:**
+- The board now features interactive filter controls at the top for **Status**, **Type**, and **Due Date**.
+You can select multiple options in each filter to dynamically filter the displayed tasks.
+The filters are styled for clarity and compactness, making it easy to focus on specific subsets of your tasks.

 The board uses modern styling for easy scanning and prioritization.
 The app opens automatically in your browser at [http://127.0.0.1:8050/](http://127.0.0.1:8050/).
 The browser tab and header will display "Flowistic Task Board".

 > **Note:** If you haven't installed Dash, add it via your environment manager: